ashnair26/ESC-APE/PLANNING.md

 This document defines the Sanity content structure for comic pages, panels, grails, and lore metadata within the ESCAPE Creator Engine.

-**Implementation Note:** All Sanity CMS structures are managed through the platform's creator interfaces.
+**Implementation Note:** All Sanity CMS structures are managed through the platform’s creator interfaces.
 Creators work with visual editors rather than directly with the schema.

 ### 📚 Comic Page (or Full Page Mode)
 For comics where the full page is the unit of interaction.